Photo by Safi Alia Shabaik

 —–If you choose to forfeit, you will be removed from the Los Angeles Street Collective roster and will no longer receive the benefits listed above.

 • For membership to be renewed for the upcoming year, annual dues must be paid by December 15th.

-The first session is scheduled for Tuesday, January 11, 7-10 pm PST.
-The group will meet online via Zoom.
+The first group session will meet online via zoom on Thursday, January 12, 2023.
 Subsequent zoom and shoot sessions will be scheduled later.

 Safi Alia Shabaik (https://flashbulbfloozy.com/; IG@flashbulbfloozy), known by her moniker flashbulbfloozy, is a Los Angeles-based interdisciplinary artist working in analog and digital photography, collage, sculpture, and experimental video.
 She discovered her visual voice at the early age of five in a children’s pinhole camera class at the California Museum of Science and Industry.
 She attended UCLA, earning her B.A. in Fine Art with honors.
 Under the mentorship of Catherine Opie, she learned the art of large-scale color printing in Opie’s custom-built darkrooms.
 Upon a move to New York, Safi became fashion stylist, photographic documentarian, personal assistant, travel companion, and confidante to the legendary icon Ms. Grace Jones, in her personal and public lives.
 Safi was given free rein to photograph anytime they were together.